Tamara-Ebi-Pere-Victor/Near-Document-Registry/README.md

 The application uses the encryption methods sha256 and keccak-256 to produce a distinct key that is identifiable to that single issued document.

-This submission is a reimplementation of My submission for the dacade bounty celo201.
+This submission is a reimplementation of My submission for the dacade celo101 course bounty.

 ## Contract Parameters
   - Only the contract creator and other admins, has the ability to add documents to the contract.